Ryan Lannon (rugby league)

-He has previously played for Salford in the Super League, and on loan from the Red Devils at the North Wales Crusaders and Oldham (Heritage № 1388) in League 1 and Halifax in the Kingstone Press Championship.
+He has previously played for Salford in the Super League, and on loan from the Red Devils at the North Wales Crusaders and Oldham in League 1 and Halifax in the Kingstone Press Championship.
 Lannon has also played for Hull Kingston Rovers in the Super League, and on loan from Hull KR at Salford.

 Background

 Lannon was born in Wigan, Greater Manchester, England.
 He is the cousin of the rugby league footballer; Gareth Hock.
 Lannon was a product of the Salford Red Devils' Academy System where he also subsequently captained the side.